WPI 10% threshold in NSW CTP claims

 Many people search for the “WPI 10% threshold” because they have been told their injuries may be serious enough to pursue a lump sum damages claim.
 In NSW CTP, access to damages is commonly linked to a whole person impairment (WPI) assessment greater than 10%.

-This page explains what the threshold means, how WPI is assessed, and the common dispute issues.
-General information only.
+This page explains what the threshold means, how WPI is assessed, and where disputes usually go wrong in real files.
+It is general information, not legal advice.

 In practical terms, the threshold is used to separate less serious injury claims from more serious claims where the scheme permits a damages pathway.
 The threshold is not the only issue — liability, causation, and evidence still matter.